SaaS has dramatically shifted our work from files in our devices to links in our browsers.

 To give life to the vision, our whole team has been working hard.
 We’ve been dogfooding our product and in just so many months, we don’t think we can do without it.
 This is the same feedback we have received from our earliest users who are some of the best companies around the world that has made our resolve stronger.

-We’ve created the fastest workplace browser experience, an input widget to reference any link in a text editor without copy-pasting a URL, and variable Shortcuts to access say any JIRA ticket directly by typing o/jira/100.
+We’ve created the fastest workplace browser experience, OSlash autocomplete to reference any link in a text editor without copy-pasting a URL, and variable shortcuts to access say any JIRA ticket directly by typing o/jira/100.

 And I am sure this is just the start.